flaviohasd/TPM-Vibration/README.md

 ## Introduction
   Hello, my name is Flávio Dias.
 I'm a Mechanical Engineer graduated at Federal University of Amazonas (Brazil) and this project was developed for my final paper.
-The goal is to minimize the amplitude of the vibration signal of a spur gear mesh system by performing a TPM - Tooth Profile Modification (specifically, changing the maximum amount of tip relief -adendum modification-) for a certain working condition.
+The goal is to minimize the amplitude of the vibration signal of a spur gear mesh system (with contact ratio between 1 and 2) by performing a TPM - Tooth Profile Modification (specifically, changing the maximum amount of tip relief -adendum modification-) for a certain working condition.

   Link to the paperwork: http://riu.ufam.edu.br/handle/prefix/6549